Health Policy - Certificate

 PUBH 6315 | Introduction to Health Policy Analysis (2 credits)

 Students in the certificate program must participate in 8 hours of Professional Enhancement.
-These activities are pre-approved by an advisor and may be Public Health-related lectures, seminars, and symposia related to your field of study.
+These activities may be Public Health-related lectures, seminars, or symposia related to your field of study.

 Professional Enhancement activities supplement the rigorous academic curriculum of the SPH degree programs and help prepare students to participate actively in the professional community.
 You can learn more about opportunities for Professional Enhancement via the Milken Institute School of Public Health Listserv, through departmental communications, or by speaking with your advisor.